nulano/Pillow/docs/handbook/text-anchors.rst

     Anchor is at the baseline (bottom) of the first line of text, only descenders extend below the anchor.

     See `Font metrics on Wikipedia`_ for more information.

+    This alignment is only supported for OpenType/TrueType fonts.

 ``b`` --- bottom *(single-line text only)*
     Anchor is at the bottom of the text.